Saturday, October 24, 2015

 GEORGE W GLAZE Part I

-George W Glaze born 1779 in Hampshire County, son of George Glaze.
-He grew up on the South Branch of the Potomac near Springfield WV.
-While he learned to make guns from his father, there is evidence that he served some kind of apprenticeship in Winchester Virginia.
+George W Glaze was born in 1779 in Hampshire County, son of George Glaze.
+He grew up on the South Branch of the Potomac near Springfield, WV.
+While he learned to make guns from his father, there is evidence that in the early 1800s, he worked in Winchester, Virginia, for a short period.
 Speculation is with one of the Lauck Gunsmiths.
-Records indicate that he was in Hampshire County VA & Oldtown Maryland until 1827 when he went to Pickaway County Ohio, just after the Death of his father George, who moved there in 1808 .
-We do not know exactly how long he stayed in Ohio.
-The 1840 Census puts him in Hendricks IN.
-George remained there until his death in 1862.
+Records indicate that he was in Hampshire County, WV & Oldtown, Maryland, until 1827, when he went to Pickaway County, Ohio, just after his father's death, George, who moved there in 1808.
+We do not know precisely how long he stayed in Ohio.
+The 1840 Census puts him in Hendricks, IN.
+George remained there until he died in 1862.

-The following rifle by George W Glaze is an exquisite rifle in pristine condition.
-As you will see with this rifle and subsequent photos that follow, his pieces are works of art.
-They are as good as any of the masters working in the Golden Age period and Glaze doesn't take a back seat to anyone.
-Take special note of this particular piece that you will see in the following photos.
+The following rifle by George W Glaze is exquisite and in pristine condition.
+As you will see with this rifle and subsequent photos, his rifles are works of art.
+They are as good as any masters working in the Golden Age period, and Glaze doesn't take a back seat for anyone.
+Take special note of this particular piece, which you will see in the following photos.
 The lock is one of a kind.
-The carving is not a cookie cutter design.
-In fact all of his carvings vary to some degree on his rifles so as to express himself to the best of his ability.
+The carving is not a cookie-cutter design.
+In fact, all of his carvings vary to some degree on his rifles to express himself to the best of his ability.
 No major restoration has been done on this rifle you are about to see.
-It is in it's unaltered state ( attic condition) , with only a minimal amount of work done to conserve it.
-This is the first time any photos of this rifle has been shared publicly.
-So get a beverage of your choice and sit back and enjoy the following presentation.
+It is in its unaltered state, with only minimal work done to conserve it.
+This is the first time any photos of this rifle have been shared publicly.

 Signed in Silver Inlay on Barrel